Award-Winning Philadelphia Burglary Lawyers | Fighting Burglary Charges in PA and NJ

 What is a Burglary in Pennsylvania?

 The words burglary and robbery are often used interchangeably, but they are very different crimes.
 Burglary involves committing a crime in a building or occupied structure, while robbery involves committing a theft by taking property from a person.
 It is possible to commit both a robbery and a burglary at the same time because a person could break into a building with the intent to commit a robbery once inside.
-In that case, the defendant would be properly charged with both robbery and burglary.
+In that case, the defendant would be properly charged with both offenses.

 In order to convict a defendant of burglary, the prosecution must be able to show beyond a reasonable doubt that: